The list of ingredients in your cosmetics products may seem long and hard to read.

 These are safe to use on almost all skin type.

-Manufacturers aren’t required to reveal their fragrances, you will see the ingredient- Fragrance or Parfum on the ingredients list when it could actually be a mixture of carcinogens, allergens, endocrine disruptors, and irritants.
+Manufacturers aren’t required to reveal their fragrances, you will see the ingredient- ‘Fragrance’ or ‘Parfum’ that could actually be a mixture of chemicals that may lead to health risks.

-Essential oils, on the other hand, are natural and some can be beneficial for the skin.
+Essential oils, on the other hand, are natural extracts of plants and some of them can be beneficial for the skin.
 For example, essential oils such as lemongrass, thyme, cinnamon, and tea tree oils are known traditionally to be helpful for acne-prone skin.